Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Advanced Examples

-With all the information given so far, we can explore some advanced usages of the `@azure/identity` credentials.

 ### Custom Credentials

 The `@azure/identity` library covers a broad range of Azure Active Directory authentication scenarios.
 However, it's possible the credential implementations provided might not meet the specific needs your application, or an application might want to avoid taking a dependency on the `@azure/identity` library.